Anushreesharma23/KuvakaChat/README.md

 1. **LocalStorage for Username Persistence:**
    - The username is stored in the browser's `localStorage` for simplicity.
 This ensures a seamless experience across page reloads without implementing backend storage.
+   -
 2. **WebSocket for Real-Time Messaging:**
-   - WebSocket was chosen for its low latency and ability to handle bi-directional communication efficiently.
+   - WebSocket was chosen for its low latency, high efficiency, and ability to handle bi-directional communication seamlessly in real-time.
+   - **WebSocket** is a native part of the JavaScript language and is built into all modern web browsers.
+It allows for full-duplex communication channels over a single, long-lived connection, ensuring minimal overhead compared to traditional HTTP polling or long-polling methods.
+   - This makes **WebSocket** ideal for real-time applications like chat systems, where low latency and immediate data exchange are critical.

-3. **Message Handling:**
+3. **User Handling:**
    - All messages, including "entered" and "left" notifications, are timestamped and styled differently to enhance readability.

 4. **Error Handling:**